-Poblano Chili Soup (Sopa de Chile Poblano)
+Poblano Chile Soup (Sopa de Chile Poblano)

-To roast the chilies, use long-handled tongs to hold them over a gas-stove burner until their skins are evenly blistered and charred, about 5 minutes; or roast directly over a very hot charcoal or gas grill.
+To roast the chiles, use long-handled tongs to hold them over a gas-stove burner until their skins are evenly blistered and charred, about 5 minutes; or roast directly over a very hot charcoal or gas grill.
 Alternatively, roast under a preheated broiler, turning occasionally, until evenly blackened and blistered, 6 to 8 minutes.
-Transfer the chilies to a paper bag and let stand for 5 minutes before peeling.
+Transfer the chiles to a paper bag and let stand for 5 minutes before peeling.

 - 4 Tbs.
 (1/2 stick) unsalted butter

 - 4 poblano chiles, roasted (see note above), peeled, seeded and deveined, then cut into long, narrow strips

 - 3 garlic cloves, chopped

 - 1 cup fresh or frozen English peas

 - Sea salt and freshly ground pepper, to taste

 - 1/2 cup blanched almonds, finely ground